 In Taipei, the summers are hot, oppressive, and overcast; the winters are cool, windy, and partly cloudy; and it is wet year round.
 Over the course of the year, the temperature typically varies from 56°F to 92°F and is rarely below 50°F or above 96°F.

 Based on the tourism score, the best time of year to visit Taipei for warm-weather activities is from early October to early December.

-The hot season lasts for 3.3 months, from June 8 to September 16, with an average daily high temperature above 87°F. The hottest day of the year is July 14, with an average high of 92°F and low of 80°F.
+The hot season lasts for 3.3 months, from June 8 to September 16, with an average daily high temperature above 87°F. The hottest month of the year in Taipei is July, with an average high of 92°F and low of 80°F.

-The cool season lasts for 3.3 months, from December 5 to March 15, with an average daily high temperature below 71°F. The coldest day of the year is January 27, with an average low of 56°F and high of 65°F.
+The cool season lasts for 3.3 months, from December 5 to March 15, with an average daily high temperature below 71°F. The coldest month of the year in Taipei is January, with an average low of 57°F and high of 66°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 frigid 15°F freezing 32°F very cold 45°F cold 55°F cool 65°F comfortable 75°F warm 85°F hot 95°F sweltering

 South Padre Island, Texas, United States (8,069 miles away) and Redington Shores, Florida, United States (8,449 miles) are the far-away foreign places with temperatures most similar to Taipei (view comparison).

 In Taipei, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.